August 10, 2026 By Devanny Haley

 3. Refinancing current business debt

-Leveraging debt is a tried-and-true method of scaling your business.
-However, depending on the type of debt that you’re carrying on your books, refinancing your debt may be a better option.
-For example, if you have several high-interest debts, such as credit cards, or you’re dealing with merchant loans that dip into your daily income, refinancing can get you ahead of the debt.
+Leveraging debt is a common method of scaling businesses.
+However, depending on the type of debt that you’re carrying on your books, refinancing it may be a better option.
+For example, if you have several high-interest debts, or you’re dealing with merchant loans that dip into your daily income, refinancing may be a solution.

-It’s important to note that you’ll need to provide compelling reasons that you want to use a loan to refinance other debt.
-For example, being on the brink of bankruptcy because you can’t manage existing debt may make you a less appealing option to potential lenders.
-However, if you have steady cash flow and want to reduce interest rates and make your debt repayments more predictable, an SBA loan is a great option.
+It’s important to note that borrowers typically need to provide a clear business rationale for a loan to refinance other debt.
+For example, being on the brink of bankruptcy because you are not successfully managing existing debt will most likely make you less appealing to potential lenders.
+However, if you have steady cash flow and want to reduce interest rates and make your debt repayments more predictable, an SBA loan may be a great option.

 4. Purchasing and installation of machinery and equipment, including AI-related expenses